 Whole Life insurance is commonly used at the core, but Guaranteed Universal Life Insurance would be an option if you need a larger policy ($25,000 +) and low premiums.

 Your overall health will have some bearing on which policies are available to you.
 Coverage is also available even for the toughest health conditions.
 This is called guaranteed issue life insurance.

 We do not recommend that you make a funeral home the beneficiary of your funeral insurance.
 Funeral homes go out of business and is good enough reason to think twice.

 We advise you to select a reliable family member to handle your final needs.

-Quality Burial Insurance or Funeral Insurance can be purchased and paid on a monthly basis.
+Funeral Insurance for seniors can be purchased and paid on a monthly basis.
 Your cost of coverage will never increase while the benefits will never decrease.
-Benefits are immediately available upon your acceptance.
-When the end of life is reached, the policy will pay the death benefits to the beneficiary you have selected.
+This is a lifetime product.

 Let us know how we can be of assistance.
 800-598-6445